Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Longmen Stele

-Longmen Stele was written by Emperor Zhenzong of Song (968 — 1022) when he was visiting the Longmen Grottoes.
+Longmen Stele was written by Emperor Zhenzong of Song (968 — 1022) when he visited Longmen.

 Part of the Longmen Stele Written by Emperor Zhenzong of Song.